silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 4 - Behavioural Cloning/README.md

 Typically when we hear “regression”, we mean we want to predict a single numeric independent variable.
 Indeed, there is no reason why you can’t have just one output node in a neural network, and then it becomes a classic regression problem.

+To accomplish this, we will utilize Keras!
+Keras makes coding deep neural networks simpler.